wavemaker/docs/learn/on-premise/disaster-recovery/Dehydration-and-Rehydration.md

 ### Platform Instance

 - Launch the instance or VM with the same IP address with the latest AMI Image.
 To create WME Platform Instance in the different cloud and on-premise environments please follow the below steps attach the /wm-data volume to Platform Instance and Mount the volume to the platform Instance using the following command.
+- Make sure have to attach backup /wm-data volume to Platform Instance.

 #### AWS